CORE LEADERSHIP TEAM

 Anna loved studying psychology at university at home in Ireland, and moved to London afterwards to further her studies in the subject.
 She spent most of the next three years working in primary schools in south London, supporting individual children and covering classes from nursery to Year 6.
 During that time she also spent three months volunteering in rural Bangladesh, which was a tough but very rewarding and eye-opening experience.
 Anna completed her PGCE through Goldsmiths and the Belham and is excited to continue to developing her teaching practice.

-Born in Surrey to Chinese parents, Emma has always been passionate about working with children.
-From volunteering at The Children's Trust with children with brain injury, to running around the woods at a summer camp in Maryland USA, Emma is usually found with a smile on her face.
+Born in Surrey to Chinese parents, Emma has always been passionate about working with children, from volunteering at The Children's Trust with children with brain injury, to running around the woods at a summer camp in Maryland USA.
 After studying Biological Sciences and Education at university, Emma worked in schools in London and Spain, in both mainstream and special needs settings.
-When not with her own two boys Emma enjoys swimming, rowing, scuba diving, kicking a Gaelic football, practising the piano and cooking up a feast in the kitchen.
 Emma loves Science and is dedicated to ensuring all children have access to a well-taught Science curriculum combining knowledge, skills and fun, with lots of extra curricular enrichment thrown in.

 ELIZABETH LINTON SMITH HIGHER LEVEL TEACHING ASSISTANT